Key Facts

 Financial Analyst- Background

-- An analyst needs to find the average annual return of an investment over five years with varying percentage gains.
+- An analyst needs to find the average annual return of an investment over four years with varying growth multipliers.

 - Problem